Witnesses of prehistory

 Text by Georg Olbrich, Beckum

-In my 50 years of collecting I have been able to identify 7 different types of minerals: 1. calcite (calcium carbonate), CaCO3 2. strontianite (strontium carbonate), SrCO3 3. pyrite (sulphide), FeS2 4. marcasite (sulphide), FeS2 5. limonite (brown iron ore - hydroxide), FeOOH 6. manganese oxide (precipitates in the form of dendrites), MnO 7.
-Limonite (brown iron ore - hydroxide), FeOOH 6. manganese oxide (precipitates in the form of dendrites), MnO 7. barite (sulphate), BaSO4 These minerals occur independently, but also together with other minerals.
-It can happen that small brass-coloured pyrite crystals are grown on or into calcite crystals and that snow-white, tree-like strontianite crystals sit between the calcite crystals.
+These minerals occur independently, but also together with other minerals.
+For example, it can happen that small brass-coloured pyrite crystals grow on or in calcite crystals and snow-white, tree-like strontianite crystals sit between the calcite crystals.
 This meeting of different minerals on the same parent rock is called paragenesis.
-If such minerals are found together with the parent rock, these pieces are then called mineral specimens.
+If such minerals are found together with the parent rock, these pieces are called mineral specimens.

 Fossils